kokossVN/dotfiles/README.md

 # dotfiles
-this dotfiles for laptop (or some config for wm only)
+This is dotfiles for laptop